Agnes Mathilde Wergeland — UW Prof in 1902

 PROGRESSIVE FEMINIST

-Dr. Wergeland was well aware that Wyoming women could vote—that was a most welcome side benefit of the job at UW.
+Wergeland was well aware that Wyoming women could vote — that was a most welcome side benefit of the job at UW.
 In Norway, she belonged to a progressive women’s rights organization, and she felt that prevented her from obtaining a teaching job there.

 PERSONALITY